Lukc/hestia/README.md

 }
 author: 'You' -- omit if you don't want a copyright notice in the docs
 date: 'when' -- omit if you don't want a copyright notice in the docs
-tpl: require 'your.custom.template' -- to load an etlua template for the html, or just omit it to use our default
+template: require 'your.custom.template' -- to load an etlua template for the html, or just omit it to use our default
-hljsstyle: 'monokai-sublime' -- specific to the default template: the style sheet to use for highlight.js
-templateFiles: { -- table of absolute paths to copy to the oprefix (without subdirectories), omit to use the defaults (syntax highlighting using highlight.js) find_css 'your.custom.css' -- helper that finds .css file in module paths find_js 'your.custom.js' -- helper that finds .js file in module paths }

 modulefilter: (str)-> str -- a filter function to use on module names, omit if not required
 discountFlags: { -- flags for discount, omit to use the default flags shown here 'toc'